k1yrix/k1yrix.github.io/pages/mds/aboutMe.md

 ---

 ## Here are some other interesting facts about me:
-- In terms of pronouns, you can call me anything, I don't mind
+- In terms of pronouns, you can call me anything (preference she/they), I don't mind
 - Later to be trans girl (maybe)
 - I am a terrible voice actor (somewhat because I hate my own voice lmao)
 - I have a relatively small channel, but a decent one in fact, with <b>388 subscribers</b> with a collective <b>186.4K+ views</b>. (as of 12/06/24)